primetang/sparsenet-win/README.md

 To run sparsenet, you will first need to compile the conjugate gradient (cgf) routine so that it may be called through matlab.
 If you want to test or contribute, [CMAKE](http://www.cmake.org), a cross-platform, open-source build system, is usded to build some tools for the purpose.
 CMake can be downloaded from [CMake' website](http://www.cmake.org/cmake/resources/software.html).

-During compilation, create a new directory named "build" in the "./nrf/" directory, then choose a appropriate compiler and switch to the "build" directory, finally, execute the following command according to your machine:
+During compilation, create a new directory named "./nrf/build", then choose a appropriate compiler and switch to "./nrf/build" directory, finally, execute the following command according to your machine:

 * Windows